 Joanna Wilson draws upon her academic background in film history and philosophy to create insightful commentary on television, movies, and popular culture.
 She is the author of four books on Christmas entertainment including Tis the Season TV: The Encyclopedia of Christmas-Themed Episodes, Specials, and Made-for-TV Movies (coming 2021) and Triple Dog Dare: Watching–& Surviving–the 24-Hour Marathon of A Christmas Story(2016).

 Brad Warner is the author of Letters to a Dead Friend About Zen, Hardcore Zen, and several other books.
 He was ordained a Zen Buddhist monk by Gudo Nishijima Roshi.
 He grew up in Akron, Ohio and Nairobi, Kenya.
 He has practiced Zen for over 30 years.
 He plays bass in the hardcore punk band Zero Defex.
-For 11 years, he worked in Japan for the company founded by creator of Godzilla.
+For 11 years, he worked in Japan for the company founded by the creator of Godzilla.

 Dinara Mirtalipova is a self-taught illustrator and designer.
 Raised in Soviet-Uzbek culture, Dinara inhabited Uzbek and Russian folklore that still influences her work.
 Currently, Dinara works from her home studio in Sagamore Hills, Ohio.
 She uses a wide range of materials and techniques, like carving linoleum blocks, gouache, acrylics, and many others.
 She has been working with many great brands, publishing companies, and ad agencies and she is continuously looking forward to making new friends.